PunamN-prog/static_webpage/README.md

 # static_webpage
-It is a simple static webpage for online footwear.
+It is a simple static webpage for online footwear shopping.